epijim/datasciencecoursera/getdata/CourseProject/README.md

 Variable name    | Description
 -----------------|------------
-subject          | ID for subject activity         | What activity featDomain       | Time domain signal or frequency domain signal (Time or Freq) featInstrument   | Measuring instrument (Accelerometer or Gyroscope) featAcceleration | Acceleration signal (Body or Gravity) featVariable     | Variable (Mean or SD) featJerk         | Jerk signal featMagnitude    | Magnitude of the signals calculated using the Euclidean norm featAxis         | 3-axial signals in the X, Y and Z directions (X, Y, or Z) featCount        | Count of data points used to compute `average` featAverage      | Average of each variable for each activity and each subject
+subject          | An identifier of the subject who carried out the experiment activity         | Activity label varDomain        | Time or domain signal varInstrument    | Accelerometer or Gyroscope varAcceleration  | Body or Gravity varVariable      | Mean or SD varJerk          | Jerk signal varMagnitude     | Magnitude of the signals calculated using the Euclidean norm varAxis          | 3-axial signals in the X, Y and Z directions (X, Y, or Z) varCount         | Number of datapoints in the average varAverage       | The computed variable

 # The set up script